-Students may be enrolled in a maximum of four active courses at any time.
+Bachelor's and Master's students may be enrolled in a maximum of four active courses at any time.
+Doctoral students may be enrolled in a maximum of two active courses at any time.
 Active courses are defined as current courses and any course(s) on extension from previous terms.